About

 Travel, Accommodations, Meals

-Attendees will need to arrange for their own travel, accommodations, and meals (except lunches).
-We will provide lunches and snacks during the workshop.
-Lunch on Day 2 will be sponsored by Materials Design, Inc. For lunches on the other days, we will ask for voluntary payments by app or cash.
+Attendees needed to arrange for their own travel, accommodations, and meals (except lunches).
+We provided lunches and snacks during the workshop.
+Lunch on Day 2 was sponsored by Materials Design, Inc. For lunches on the other days, we asked for voluntary payments by app or cash.

 Logistics